Odwalla-J/ODCON2/README.md

 ## Preparation

-**Make sure all of your parts have been cleaned of their supports and any protrusions on rough surfaces where supports and brims have contacted have been cleaned to allow for appropriate clearances**
+**Make sure all of your parts have been cleaned of their supports and any protrusions or rough surfaces where supports and brims have contacted have been cleaned to allow for appropriate clearances.
+Now is also a good opportunity to dry thread all holes using their appropriate sized hardware to ensure ease of installation later, undersized holes can be slightly widened using your hex drivers or hobby knife.**

 Starting with the Heel Plate, insert the nut from the GX16 connector into the recess on the interior of the part and then thread the connector in from the bottom until it's secure using an adjustable wrench.
-Now is the ideal time to solder you wires to the GX16 connector, make sure to leave plenty of slack on your cables as you can always trim them to length later.
+Now is the ideal time to solder your wires to the GX16 connector, make sure to leave plenty of slack on your cables as you can always trim them to length later (roughly 10" should be sufficient).
 Unless you have a preferred pinout, follow the provided diagram:

 (Insert photo of GX16 wiring diagram)

-The screw holes on the print have been sized to ensure a snug fit to eliminate any slop, to improve the ease of the build, now is a good opportunity to dry thread all holes using their appropriate sized hardware.

 Brass inserts should be prepared and inserted before continuing.
 Two should be installed on the lower frame assembly: One beneath the trigger switch recess and one on the tongue nearest to the heelplate: